 Oral Communications Lab at the Writing Center (OCL)

-Course Support: Faculty in any discipline may request customized Oral Communication support for their courses.
+Oral Communications Faculty Course Support: Faculty in any discipline may request customized Written and/or Oral Communication support for their courses.
 We work directly with faculty to plan and deliver support that is tailored to the specific needs of the course and assignment.
 Support may include providing training in class or in workshops outside of class, developing evaluation/assessment tools (rubrics), and providing feedback to students.